SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/GQI/Extensions/API_Reference/IGQILogger.md

 ### void Verbose(string message)

+Log a message with the [GQILogLevel.Verbose](xref:GQI_GQILogLevel) level.

-Outputs extensive information about a running block of code, useful for thorough debugging but typically disabled in production to avoid excessive logging.
+Should be used to output extensive information about a running block of code that is useful for thorough debugging but that should not be available in production.

 ### void Verbose(Exception exception, string message)

+Log a message with the [GQILogLevel.Verbose](xref:GQI_GQILogLevel) level.

-Outputs extensive information about a running block of code, useful for thorough debugging but typically disabled in production to avoid excessive logging.
+Should be used to output extensive information about a running block of code that is useful for thorough debugging but that should not be available in production.

 ### void Debug(string message)

+Log a message with the [GQILogLevel.Debug](xref:GQI_GQILogLevel) level.

-Logs internal system events that aid in debugging and troubleshooting, providing insights into the application's execution flow.
+Should be used to log internal system events that aid in debugging and troubleshooting, providing insights into the application's execution flow.

 ### void Debug(Exception exception, string message)

+Log a message with the [GQILogLevel.Debug](xref:GQI_GQILogLevel) level.

-Logs internal system events that aid in debugging and troubleshooting, providing insights into the application's execution flow.
+Should be used to log internal system events that aid in debugging and troubleshooting, providing insights into the application's execution flow.

 ### void Information(string message)

+Log a message with the [GQILogLevel.Information](xref:GQI_GQILogLevel) level.

-Records general operational messages to track the behavior of the application during runtime.
+Should be used to record general operational messages to track the behavior of the application during runtime.

 ### void Information(Exception exception, string message)

+Log a message with the [GQILogLevel.Information](xref:GQI_GQILogLevel) level.

-Records general operational messages to track the behavior of the application during runtime.
+Should be used to record general operational messages to track the behavior of the application during runtime.

 ### void Warning(string message)

+Log a message with the [GQILogLevel.Warning](xref:GQI_GQILogLevel) level.

-Logs potential issues or situations that may require attention, indicating unexpected behavior without halting the application.
+Should be used to log potential issues or situations that may require attention, indicating unexpected behavior without halting the application.

 ### void Warning(Exception exception, string message)

+Log a message with the [GQILogLevel.Warning](xref:GQI_GQILogLevel) level.

-Logs potential issues or situations that may require attention, indicating unexpected behavior without halting the application.
+Should be used to log potential issues or situations that may require attention, indicating unexpected behavior without halting the application.

 ### void Error(string message)

+Log a message with the [GQILogLevel.Error](xref:GQI_GQILogLevel) level.

-Records unexpected failures or malfunctions in the application, signaling issues that need to be addressed.
+Should be used to record unexpected failures or malfunctions in the application, signaling issues that need to be addressed.

 ### void Error(Exception exception, string message)

+Log a message with the [GQILogLevel.Error](xref:GQI_GQILogLevel) level.

-Records unexpected failures or malfunctions in the application, signaling issues that need to be addressed.
+Should be used to record unexpected failures or malfunctions in the application, signaling issues that need to be addressed.

 ### void Fatal(string message)

+Log a message with the [GQILogLevel.Fatal](xref:GQI_GQILogLevel) level.

-Logs critical errors that result in the termination of the application or loss of essential functionality, requiring immediate action to resolve.
+Should be used to log critical errors that result in the termination of the application or loss of essential functionality, requiring immediate action to resolve.

 ### void Fatal(Exception exception, string message)

+Log a message with the [GQILogLevel.Fatal](xref:GQI_GQILogLevel) level.

-Logs critical errors that result in the termination of the application or loss of essential functionality, requiring immediate action to resolve.
+Should be used to log critical errors that result in the termination of the application or loss of essential functionality, requiring immediate action to resolve.